tesera/pygypsy/README.md

 #### Docker

-Presently, GYPSY is not hosted on a docker image repository, so you will first have to clone this repository
+Presently, pygypsy is not hosted on a docker image repository, so you will first have to clone this repository

 ```
 git clone git@github.com:tesera/pygypsy.git
 ```

-Then enter the cloned directory and build the GYPSY image as follows:
+Then enter the cloned directory and build the pygypsy image as follows:

 ```
 cd pygypsy
 docker build -t pygypsy .
 ```

-Start a container using the GYPSY image and activate the virtual environment inside the container as follows:
+Start a container using the pygypsy image and activate the virtual environment inside the container as follows:

 ```